twizzler-operating-system/twizzler-public/README.md

 # README #

-Kernel for Twizzler.
+Kernel and userspace for Twizzler.
 Requires a toolchain to build.
 Currently setting up core kernel components.

 Building
 --------